Roy Mayorga

-Roy Mayorga (born April 6, 1970) is an American musician, best known as the drummer of heavy metal bands Soulfly, Hellyeah and Stone Sour and is currently the drummer for the industrial metal band Ministry.
+Roy Mayorga (born April 6, 1970) is an American musician, best known as the drummer of heavy metal bands Soulfly, Hellyeah and Stone Sour and is currently the drummer for the sludge metal band Kylesa.

 Early life

 Mayorga was born in Forest Hills, Queens, New York City, on April 6, 1970, to Cuban and Ecuadorian parents.
 At four years old, his family moved to Florida.
 While growing up, his parents would often play Motown music and rhythm and blues, which were his earliest exposures to music.
 He eventually became a fan of Kiss through his older brother, which led him to become interested in rock music.
 He began playing drums at six years old.
 His parents soon divorced, leading to him moving to Allentown, Pennsylvania, where he became involved in the local punk rock scene.